 We stayed in an Airbnb costing USD 69 per night.
 The unit is no longer listed so the link isn’t supplied.
 However, this will offer an idea of typical nightly rates.

 We stayed in Isahaya and took the train to Nagasaki for the day.
 It was a scenic train ride that traveled along Tachibana Bay and provided glimpses of some picturesque, extinct volcanoes.
 We decided to stay in Isahaya because it was much more affordable than Nagasaki and only about 30 minutes away (by train).

-In Nagasaki, we focused on the history of the city, visiting the Nagasaki Peace Park, Ground Zero, and the Atomic Bomb Museum (Admission $4 USD).
-Later that afternoon, our plan was to take a tour to see Gunkanjima, or Battleship Island, as seen in the James Bond movie, Skyfall.
+In Nagasaki, we focused on the history of the city, visiting the Nagasaki Peace Park, Ground Zero, and the Atomic Bomb Museum (Admission USD 4).
+Later that afternoon, we planned to take a tour to see Gunkanjima, or Battleship Island, as seen in the James Bond movie, Skyfall.

 Sadly, it was canceled due to windy weather conditions.
 In fact, we read that out of 365 days a year, boats actually go out only about 100-150 times a year.
 This gives visitors about a 30% chance of ever seeing this mysterious island.

 After our tour was canceled (that day), we explored more of the historical sites of the city, enjoyed lunch with the locals at the Mirai Nagasaki Cocowalk Mall, and walked along the seaside promenade before taking the train back to Isahaya.